nxp-imx/meta-nxp-connectivity/README.md

     $ MACHINE=imx6ullevk DISTRO=fsl-imx-xwayland source sources/meta-matter/tools/imx-matter-setup.sh bld-xwayland-imx6ull
     # For i.MX93 EVK:
     $ MACHINE=imx93evk-matter DISTRO=fsl-imx-xwayland source sources/meta-matter/tools/imx-matter-setup.sh bld-xwayland-imx93
+    # For i.MX8ULP EVK:
+    $ MACHINE=imx8ulpevk DISTRO=fsl-imx-xwayland source sources/meta-matter/tools/imx-matter-setup.sh bld-xwayland-imx8ulp

 This will create a Python virtual environment for the Matter build.
 To exit the Python virtual environment, please run "$ deactivate".
 You can also run "$ source matter_venv/bin/activate" at the top directory of the Yocto source code to re-enter the Python virtual environment for the Matter build.

-This will also create a build directory (namely bld-xwayland-imx8mm/ for i.MX8M Mini EVK, bld-xwayland-imx6ull/ for i.MX6ULL EVK or bld-xwayland-imx93/ for i.MX93 EVK), and enter this directory automatically.
+This will also create a build directory (namely bld-xwayland-imx8mm/ for i.MX8M Mini EVK, bld-xwayland-imx6ull/ for i.MX6ULL EVK, bld-xwayland-imx93/ for i.MX93 EVK or bld-xwayland-imx8ulp/ for i.MX8ULP EVK), and enter this directory automatically.
 Please execute the command below to generate the Yocto images:

     $ bitbake imx-image-multimedia